open-resources/physics_bank/docs/reviews.md

 2. Check that all the numbers/floats are rounded using `pbh.roundp()`.

-3. Make sure that the moustache templating syntax in the markdown section of the question correctly references the variables stored in the `data` dictionary.
+3. Make sure that the mustache templating syntax in the markdown section of the question correctly references the variables stored in the `data` dictionary.

 4. In most cases, you should be using $\LaTeX$ syntax to refer to variables and units.
 For units, our convention is to use `\textrm{ kg}`